PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 NATS_SUBJECT=>
 ```

+NATS subjects use dot notation.

+Any slash notation used by Cockpit dashboard/state keys is an application-level
+representation and must be translated by the appropriate adapter rather than
+changing the NATS subject convention.

-If NATS is unavailable during development startup, Cockpit may remain available for view-only UI development.
-Live telemetry and control are unavailable until NATS becomes available.
+If NATS is unavailable during development startup, Cockpit may remain available
+for view-only UI development.
+Live telemetry and control are unavailable until
+NATS becomes available.

-Expected NATS connection failures must be presented as an explicit Cockpit warning rather than exposing unnecessary library connection tracebacks.
+Expected NATS connection failures should be represented by a clear Cockpit
+warning rather than exposing unnecessary library traceback noise.

 ### NATS JetStream

-**NATS JetStream is explicitly out of scope for Cockpit.**
+**NATS JetStream is explicitly out of scope.**

-Do not introduce JetStream for telemetry persistence, recording, or unrelated functionality without a deliberate architectural decision.
+Do not introduce JetStream for telemetry persistence, recording, or unrelated
+functionality without a separate architectural decision.

+### MAVLink

+**MAVLink is not part of the ROV Cockpit architecture.**

+Blue Robotics Cockpit may use MAVLink as part of its own ecosystem, but that is
+not applicable to this project.

+The equivalent service boundary for this project is NATS Core.

 ---

 ## 7. Browser architecture

-The operator communicates with Cockpit through the browser.
+The operator communicates with Cockpit through a web browser.

-Firefox is the preferred browser.

-Cockpit should also support:
+Browser preference:

+1. Firefox;
-- Chromium-based browsers;
+2. Chromium-based browsers;
-- Safari.
+3. Safari.

-Browser compatibility must therefore avoid unnecessary browser-specific APIs unless a justified compatibility layer exists.
+Browser compatibility should therefore be considered when selecting browser
+APIs, media APIs, WebRTC implementations, and frontend libraries.

-The browser communicates with Cockpit through the application's HTTP and WebSocket interfaces.
+The browser communicates with Cockpit through:

+- HTTP;
+- WebSocket;
+- WebRTC or other approved browser video mechanisms.

-Browser clients do not connect directly to NATS.
+Browser clients must not connect directly to:

-The frontend must not contain:

-- NATS credentials;
-- NATS connection URLs;
+- NATS;
-- NATS clients;
+- robot hardware;
-- direct broker access.
+- Control hardware interfaces;
+- Datalogger storage interfaces.

 ---